 Motorbike riders are allowed to ride up to two abreast, and up to 1.5 metres apart.
 Another rider may pass if overtaking.

 When entering a road from a driveway or side road, or turning right into a driveway or side road, look carefully for approaching motorcycle and bicycle riders.
-From 2 November 2015, if traffic is stopped or moving slowly, motorcycle riders may be travelling between lanes of traffic, and difficult to see.
+If traffic is stopped or moving slowly, motorcycle riders may be travelling between lanes of traffic, and difficult to see.
 The motorcycle rider must not travel at more than 30km/h.

 Look for bicycle and motorcycle riders when parked and opening car doors.
-From 2 November 2015, motorcycles are allowed to travel between parked vehicles and a line of stopped or slow moving traffic.
+Motorcycles are allowed to travel between parked vehicles and a line of stopped or slow moving traffic.
 The motorcycle rider must not travel at more than 30km/h.

 Tramways are for use solely by trams.
 They are identified by two continuous yellow lines or a raised structure (such as a dividing strip, traffic island or row of bollards) beside the tram tracks, with an overhead sign that shows an image of a tram and the word “ONLY”.
 Drivers must not drive in a tramway unless avoiding an obstruction provided the driver does not move into the path of an approaching tram travelling in the tramway.